Financial-Times/n-handlebars/README.md

 ## Other server side applications

-Should you need to use handlebars with all the next helpers but without next-express use `require('ft-next-handlebars').handlebars(options)`, which has the same API a the client side module
+Should you need to use handlebars with all the next helpers but without next-express use `require('n-handlebars').handlebars(options)`, which has the same API a the client side module

 # THE HELPERS